siyuxie2025/607-project-02/ANALYSIS.md

 In this simulation study, I compared the performance of two bandit algorithms.
 The algorithm framework is given in [Algorithm Framework](https://github.com/siyuxie2025/607-project-02/blob/main/algorithm_framework.png).
 OLS bandit uses OLS update in the beta updating stage.
 Relevent code is uploaded on [Project02](https://github.com/siyuxie2025/607-project-02).

-##p# Why these DGPs?
+### Why these DGPs?
 Why these sample sizes/conditions?
 Truncated normal contextual vector : Following the theoretical part of [Online Decision Making with High-Dimensional Covariates](https://pubsonline.informs.org/doi/abs/10.1287/opre.2019.1902), we require the l-2 norm of contextual vector is bounded.

 Two different uniformly distributed beta : With assumption 2, we expect the arms are "distinguishable" with high probability.
 Uniform distribution can be easily generated with some overlapping.